 If you have medical debt, you may be able to significantly decrease your monthly payments.
 Call the billing office, explain your financial situation and try to negotiate a lower monthly payment.
 Many hospitals offer relief plans and discounts for financial hardship.
-If you’re looking for assistance, you may also hire a medical bill negotiation company.

 Student loan hardship options

 Another option for federal borrowers is to switch to an income-driven repayment plan with a loan forgiveness option.
 This will extend your repayment timeline, but because the plan bases your student loan payments on your actual income, your monthly payment may be as low as $0.
 This approach requires no credit check which avoids any potential drop in score.

 If you have private student loans, you may still be eligible for deferment or forbearance options.
 This depends on the lender; if you’re facing financial hardship, call your lender and ask about your options.
 Deferment programs through private lenders may impact your credit score.

 If you haven’t defaulted on your loans yet, you still have time to consider other options.
 Your first step should be to contact your lenders and explain that you’re struggling with the monthly payments.
 You can also look into local government assistance programs, and credit counseling